Hyperversal-Blocks/whitepaper/README.md

 The ecosystem features a utility token named HBLOCK, which serves as the medium of exchange for various activities and contributions.
 Users within this ecosystem are rewarded with HBLOCK tokens for engaging in a range of activities such as staking, participating in surveys, or conducting beta testing, particularly within the "BML-Loop" initiative where startups and businesses offer HBLOCK tokens as incentives to users for their valuable feedback and testing efforts.
 Similarly, in Averveil, users are paid HBLOCKS as rewards for providing the data.
 Details on the tokenomics of HBLOCK can be found later in this document.

 #### Business Model
-All of the projects within the ecosysten will use the HBLOCK token.
+All of the projects within the ecosystem will use the HBLOCK token.

-##### Revenue Generation in BML-Loop
+##### Revenue Model in BML-Loop
 In this framework, startups and businesses enlist the services of early adopters and beta testers, paying BML-Loop in Matic currency.
 Upon successful completion of their services, these testers are compensated with HBLOCK tokens, thereby maintaining a strong liquidity pool for the HBLOCK reward system.

 The revenue model of BML-Loop includes a profit-sharing mechanism where profits are allocated as follows: